bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/packages/babel-preset-react-app/README.md

 ## Usage in Create React App Projects

-The easiest way to use this configuration is with [Create React App](https://github.com/facebook/create-react-app), which includes it by default. **You don’t need to install it separately in Create React App projects.**
+The easiest way to use this configuration is with [Create React App](https://github.com/facebook/create-react-app), which includes it by default. **You don't need to install it separately in Create React App projects.**

 ## Usage Outside of Create React App